Blendify/blender-manual/blender_docs/manual/about/contribute/index.rst

 based on this the server will update the online manual.

-The manual is written in the `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`__ (RST) markup language and can be edit using a plain text editor.
+The manual is written in the `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`__ (RST) markup language and can be edited using a plain text editor.
 For a local preview, you convert (build) the manual source files from RST into HTML web pages.